 First, I wanted to let you know that I have joined the Twitter revolution.
-Okay, well, I had already joined with a private account but because I can apparently never, ever get enough social networking in my life, I’ve created a page that’s more food-related (though I can’t promise it always will be; as you know, I’m prone to tangents).
+Okay, well, I had already joined with a private account but because I can apparently never, ever get enough social media in my life, I’ve created a page that’s more food-related (though I can’t promise it always will be; as you know, I’m prone to tangents).

 Now, onto these potatoes.
 Well, the title kind of says it all – these potatoes are pretty much the best thing ever: